 |initialize global comment||Variables||Stores the comment input by the user.
 (Starts off as an empty text string.)|

 Initializing the App

 It is important to perform some initialization steps whenever the app is started.
 These are done in the Screen1.Initialize block.
-For this app we need to set the initial values for the FusionTable component's API Key property (set to global API_KEY) and the WebViewer component's HomeURL property (set to global TABLE_URL).
-We also tell the app to forget the user's login credentials.
-This will prompt the user to login to their Google account and give permission to the app to access the Fusion Table.
-This authentication step will happen only once when the app first tries to access the Fusion Table.
-Remember, Fusion Tables are only writeable by users who have been given permission by the table's owner.
-You specify this in the Sharing settings for the Fusion Table (easy to do from the Google Drive webpage.)
+For this app we need to set the initial values for the FusionTable component's service account property (set to global SERVICE_ACCOUNT_EMAIL) and the WebViewer component's HomeURL property (set to global TABLE_URL).